-To work with the Advanced tab, the following access rights are required:
+To work with the Advanced tab, you should have the following access rights to the unit:

-Edit trip detection.
-To edit the parameters used in reports and driver activity source.
+To edit the parameters used in reports, speeding detection method and driver activity source.

 Parameters used in reports